kumahq/kuma-website/app/docs/dev/policies/meshtrafficpermission.md

 {% tip %}
 Order of rules inside the `from` array matters.
-Request from the proxy that has both `kuma.io/zone: east` and `env: dev` will be denied, This is because the rule with `DENY` is later in the `from` array than any `ALLOW` rules.
+Request from the proxy that has both `kuma.io/zone: east` and `env: dev` will be denied.
+This is because the rule with `DENY` is later in the `from` array than any `ALLOW` rules.
 {% endtip %}